 Combine the paprika, pepper, salt, garlic powder, onion powder, coriander, and cayenne.
 Rub all over the pork roast.

-Roast at 450 F for 10 minutes, then turn the oven down to 325 F and continue roasting until the meat registers at least 145 F on a food thermometer inserted in the thickest part of the roast, not touching bone or fat.
+Roast in preheated oven for 10 minutes, then turn the oven down to 325 F and continue roasting until the meat registers at least 145 F on a food thermometer inserted in the thickest part of the roast, not touching bone or fat.
 This will take about 1 hour or a bit more, depending on the size of the roast.

 Tent the roast loosely with foil and let it rest for 10 minutes before carving.